 The James Patrick Devlin Award

 Established in 2011, this award commemorates one of Core’s original faculty in the program, James Patrick Devlin.
-Awards are given to second-semester Core students who demonstrate outstanding writing in their first-year Core courses and who plan to continue onto one or both of the Core second-year course sequences.
-The award consists of the purchase of all books for one sophomore Core class each semester, as well as a stipend of $250.
-Two students will be presented with an award each year.
-A committee of Core professors will review the submissions.
-Winners will be announced at the spring Core Banquet.
-Click here to see a list of winners of the Devlin Award.
+Awards are given to second-semester Core students who have done outstanding work in their first-year Core courses and who plan to continue onto one or both of the Core second-year course sequences.
+It was always Prof. Devlin’s strong belief that it is in the curriculum of the second year that students experience the full benefit of the Core.
+The award consists of the purchase of all books for one sophomore Core class each semester, as well as a stipend of $250, with two students presented with an award each year.
+Honorable mentions receive books for one sophomore course.

 Core Awards for Divisional Distinction

 Awarded since 2014, the Divisional Distinction Awards recognize the exceptional performance of students in each of the four academic divisions of the Core Curriculum: the First-Year Humanities; the Second-Year Humanities; the Natural Sciences; and the Social Sciences.
 Nominations for the Core Awards for Divisional Distinction are submitted by faculty members to the awards committee in the spring semester, and the awards are announced at the annual Core Banquet.
 Winners receive book prizes.
 Students with questions about the award program are asked to direct their inquiries to the Divisional Awards Committee at email@example.com.

 - First-Year Humanities: Jack Martin and Jessica Buckley.
 Honorable Mention: Netiva Sinha, Kian Boon Tan, and Aidan Clark.

 - Second-Year Humanities: Lauren Gotard and Simone Seiner.
 Honorable Mention: Queena Lau and Iana Nikorich.

 - Natural Sciences: Toby Pannone.